paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

   pub result_sender: Option<oneshot::Sender<CollationSecondedSignal>>,
 }

+/// Signal that is being returned when a collation was seconded by a validator. pub struct CollationSecondedSignal {
+    /// The hash of the relay chain block that was used as context to sign [`Self::statement`]. pub relay_parent: Hash,
+    /// The statement about seconding the collation.
+    ///
+    /// Anything else than `Statement::Seconded` is forbidden here. pub statement: SignedFullStatement,
+}

 /// Collation function.
 ///
 /// Will be called with the hash of the relay chain block the parachain block should be build on and the